igor-muram/AsteroidGame/README.md

 # Asteroid game
-<p>A desktop game involving the destruction of flying asteroids using a spaceship, created with C# and XAML.</p>
+<p>A desktop game about destroying of flying asteroids using a spaceship, created with C# and XAML.</p>

 You can [download](https://github.com/igor-muram/Space/raw/main/Space/Publish.zip) and watch the created game.

+## Gameplay

+* Gameplay is similar to [Attack the Block](https://play.google.com/store/apps/details?id=com.abi.balls.blockshooter&hl=en&gl=US).
+* Main goal of the game is to score required number of points.
+* You can score points by destroying asteroids.
+* When the required number of points is scored you go to the next level.
+* Destoyed asteroids can drop boosters that help to destroy asteroids faster.

 ## Description